 It did not however nullify other gun control provisions.
 “The Court’s opinion should not be taken to cast doubt on longstanding prohibitions on the possession of firearms by felons and the mentally ill, or laws forbidding the carrying of firearms in sensitive places such as schools and government buildings, or laws imposing conditions and qualifications on the commercial sale of arms,” stated the ruling.

-Correction: The original version of this story misstated what happened to White House press secretary James Brady during an attempt to assassinate President Ronald Reagan.
-He injured and permanently disabled, but he did not die in the attack.
+Correction: The original version of this story misstated what happened to White House Press Secretary James Brady during an attempt to assassinate President Ronald Reagan.
+He was injured and permanently disabled, but he did not die in the attack.
 He died in 2014.